Cat stool is known for its unpleasant odor. If that odor changes (almost always for the worse), you need to consider why.

 - Regularly treat your cat for intestinal worms.

-- For cats with pancreatitis, address the underlying cause as well as supportive care including pain relief, anti-nausea medication, fluids as well as nutritional support.
+- Address the underlying cause of cats with pancreatitis as well as supportive care including pain relief, anti-nausea medication, fluids as well as nutritional support.

 - Lifelong administration of pancreatic enzyme extract, high protein low fibre diet and vitamin B12 for cats with pancreatic enzyme insufficiency.